 LOCATED on trendy 22nd Street on a quiet, safe, owner-occupied block of the happening Mission District neighborhood.
-Situated amongst the hottest restaurants in the Bay -- Flour & Water, Local's Corner, Central Kitchen, Universal Cafe, Heirloom, and many, many more.)
-Walk to BART, Dolores Park, Valencia Street shops and restaurants, and General Hospital.
-Easy access to 101 and 280.
+Situated among the hottest restaurants in the Bay -- Flour & Water, Local's Corner, Central Kitchen, Universal Cafe, Heirloom, and many, many more).

 THE NEIGHBORHOOD is the cultural and culinary epicenter of the city and the Bay Area.
 The Mission District, long known as the Bohemian and Latin Quarter, has seen an unprecedented influx of investment and activity that has resulted in the greatest concentration of arts, eateries, bars, shops, street life, and urban culture of any of San Francisco's residential neighborhoods.
 The Mission neighborhood of today is the Bay Area’s countercultural crossroads and youth ground zero, akin to Haight Ashbury of the 1960s, if you were to add a tattoo rub with a well-provisioned offering of fairly-priced locally-sourced restaurants.

 For those unfamiliar with San Francisco, the Mission neighborhood is the city's oldest recorded settlement, founded in 1776 with the arrival of the Spanish and the erection of the still existing Mission Dolores.
 The Mission's Latin flair remains and it is also known for its fair climate and as a culinary hotbed.
 As one of the few neighborhoods to be spared destruction in the Great Fire of 1906, the Mission boasts one of the city's highest concentrations of Victorian buildings.